Corporation Street, Birmingham: Construction

-The scheme covered 93 acres, the Corporation buying the freehold of some 45 acre, at a cost of £1,300,000.
+Corporation Street formed part of the Great Improvement Scheme, which covered 93 acres, the Corporation buying the freehold of some 45 acre, at a cost of £1,310,000.
 Six hundred buildings were purchased and demolished for the work.
 The work was largely given to Martin & Chamberlain, and demolition began in August 1878, but after architect John Henry Chamberlain's death the contract for the Law Courts went to London architect Aston Webb.
 Sites were let to builders on a 75-year lease which expired in the 1960s, a time of much architectural destruction in Birmingham, so many buildings have been lost.
 The bombing during World War II also caused much destruction at the New Street railway station end of the road.

 The first lease of land in January 1878 was for a women's hospital in the Priory which would later include the Grand Theatre, Cobden's Hotel and the Winter Gardens.

 A fictitious address on the street, 126b Corporation Street, features in "The Adventure of the Stockbroker's Clerk", a Sherlock Holmes story written by Arthur Conan Doyle and published in 1893.

+Conservation areas

+The southern part of Corporation Street up to the North Western Arcade was added to the Colmore Row and Environs Conservation Area in 1985.
+The section of Corporation Street from Old Square to James Watt Queensway is part of the Steelhouse Conservation Area, established in 1993.